SOUND CINEMA 1929-1933

 ABOUT BEN SEYFERT

-Currently a graduate student at the Department of Germanic Languages at UCLA, Andreas-Benjamin Seyfert received his B.A. in English and German Literatures from the University of Geneva.
+Currently a graduate student at the Department of Germanic Languages at UCLA, Andreas-Benjamin Seyfert received his B.A. in English and German Literatures from the University of Geneva and his M.A. from UCLA.
 Working both within and outside the academic context, he has acquired experience in creative and academic writing, teaching and the arts more generally.

 During his time at the University of Geneva, he contributed numerous articles, essays and short stories to NOTED (the English Department Journal) and la Revue du Cine-Club.
 He aditionally co-founded and directed the Kinoklub (the UNIGE German Film Club now known as k!no), as well as organized a conference and workshop on the topic of literary adaptations with writer Alois Brandstetter and screenwriter-director Georg Madeja.
 In 2015, Ben Seyfert was hired as a teaching and reseach assistant for the Chair of Medieval German Studies.